-Crumbling Looks Like A Big Nostalgia Trip On Quest and PC VR
+Crumbling Offers A Big Nostalgia Trip On Quest & PC VR

 Control your character with one hand, just like an action figure.
 Move your palm-sized hero through gorgeously crafted toy dioramas and clash with an army of plastic monsters in thrilling hack ‘n’ slash combat.
 It’s a test of skill and timing as you evade, counter, and smash your way through to the next boss!
 Crack open an animated comic book and discover the story of Mr and Mrs Crumble, creators of the magical ‘Crumbling’ action figures.
 Can this sweet couple and their plucky creations triumph against the nefarious toy making corporation Böse Corp?

-Crumbling arrives in Summer 2023 for the Meta Quest platform and SteamVR
+Crumbling arrives on January 18 for the Meta Quest platform and SteamVR, while a Pico version will follow in Q2 2024.

+Notice: This article was originally published on February 1, 2023.
+It was updated on January 10, 2024, to reflect the release date confirmation.